 Conserving energy and water at home is not only good for the environment but will help reduce your monthly utility bills.

-When leaving a room, be sure to switch off lights or make the most of natural daylight in your home.
-If you are not using appliances, switch them off before leaving.
+Make the most of natural daylight in your home, and when leaving a room be sure to switch off lights.
+If you are not using appliances, switch them off.
 The Sustainable Energy Authority of Ireland (SEAI) offers a range of tips to reduce energy in your home.
-Visit the SEAI website today to learn more.
+Visit their website to learn more.